duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 ## Handlebars Templates

-Many [built-in templates](http://docs.duckduckhack.com/frontend-reference/templates-overview.html) allow for inserting sub-templates to fill out particular features.
+Many [built-in templates](http://docs.duckduckhack.com/frontend-reference/templates-overview.html) allow for inserting [sub-templates](http://docs.duckduckhack.com/frontend-reference/subtemplates.html) to fill out particular features.
 For example, sub-templates can be used to create custom footers, calls-to-action, or decide how to display lists of values.

-In this case, you'll notice that there is a `footer.handlebars` function found in [`share/spice/hacker_newz`](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/share/spice/hacker_news/).
-You'll also notice that above in the `templates` property, it's specified to be used as the template footer:
+You'll notice that above in the `templates` property, we've set a footer:

 ```javascript
 templates: {